samanyougarg/hanuman/README.md

 3. Add your posts to the _posts directory.
 4. Deploy to Github Pages or your own server.

+#### Deploying to Github Pages
+**Method 1**

+Push the contents of the destination folder (mentioned in _config.yml. eg - destination: ../hanuman-pages/) to the gh-pages branch(if project page) or master branch(if user page) of your repository.

+**Method 2**

+- Set up travis-ci for your fork.
+- Generate your secure token with the travis gem:
+  Run `gem install travis` on your terminal.
+- Grab the GH_TOKEN from https://github.com/settings/tokens
+- Then run `travis encrypt 'GIT_NAME="YOUR_USERNAME" GIT_EMAIL="YOUR_EMAIL" GH_TOKEN=YOUR_TOKEN'`
+- Add the token to your .travis.yml file.
+Now you just need to push the files.
+Travis will generate the HTML files and automatically push them to your gh-pages branch.
+This is the setup I am using.

 ### 2. Ruby Gem Method
 Add this line to your Jekyll site's `Gemfile`: